 I say this was a false narrative because, do you know what I don’t remember?
-I don’t remember ever inviting an Atheist into our community to find out their story.
-I don’t remember being encouraged to get to know any Atheists to understand their beliefs.
-I don’t remember ever being encouraged to view Atheism with a curious or compassionate heart.
+I don’t remember ever inviting an atheist into our community to find out their story.
+I don’t remember being encouraged to get to know any atheists to understand their beliefs or how they arrived at their conclusions about God and faith.

 I remember the opposite.
-I was told who these people were and there was nothing you could say to refute “the truth”.
-I was taught to be afraid of them because Atheists only wanted to hurt good Christians like me.
+My Christian community taught me to be afraid of atheists because they only wanted to hurt good Christians like me.
 Atheists held an agenda to destroy my faith and make a mockery of Christ.

-Friends, we do ourselves and the Atheist community a disservice when we promote lies.
-It shows a lack of integrity on our part when we perpetuate such things.
-It shows a lack of love for those who are different from us when we choose to make assumptions.
+Friends, we do ourselves and the atheist community a disservice by creating and promoting lies.
+It shows a lack of integrity when we perpetuate such things.
+It demonstrates a lack of love for people different from us when we choose to make assumptions.
 It also shows great insecurity in our own faith when we lash out at those who believe differently than we do.

-We need to stop fearing them.
-We need to stop teaching others to fear them.
+We need to stop fearing them, and we need to stop teaching others to fear them.

-Atheists are not the enemy of Christianity.
-They are not a threat to Christianity.
+Atheists are neither an enemy nor a threat to Christianity.
 Imagine if they were?
-What a weak faith that would be.
-To think that someone could destroy the faith of another simply by not sharing it.
+What a weak faith that would be that someone could destroy the faith of another simply by not sharing it.

 I believe Jesus is stronger.
-I believe that my faith can stand strong, even with people in this world who disagree with me.
+I believe that my faith can stand firm, even with people in this world who disagree with me.